 As a postdoctoral fellow of the Research Foundation Flanders (FWO) she studied female authorship and authority in late medieval and early modern vernacular sermons from the Low Countries (2010–13).
 Additionally, she is one of the initiators of the international and interdisciplinary project Nuns’ Literacies in Medieval Europe (in collaboration with Virginia Blanton, University of Missouri-Kansas City and Veronica O’Mara, University of Hull.
-Two of the three edited volumes have been published by Brepols publishers (2013, 2015) and the third volume is forthcoming (2017).
+The three edited volumes have been published by Brepols publishers (2013, 2015, and 2017).

 She has been teaching on several topics in the field of medieval and early modern culture and literature.
 Her main areas of interest include: women writers, female authorship, literacy and learning, participation by women in the intellectual, religious, cultural and literary field of the Middle Ages and Early Modern period, intellectual networks, memoria (both as a rhetorical tool and as an instrument for the commemoration of the dead), commercial book production, and sermon studies.